joestewart/robo-vagrant/README.md

-     init            initializes a new Vagrant environment by creating a Vagrantfile plugin          manages plugins: install, uninstall, update, etc. port            displays information about guest port mappings provision       provisions the vagrant machine
+     init            initializes a new Vagrant environment by creating a Vagrantfile plugin          manages plugins: install, uninstall, update, etc. port            displays information about guest port mappings package         packages a running vagrant environment into a box provision       provisions the vagrant machine
      reload          restarts vagrant machine, loads new Vagrantfile configuration resume          resume a suspended vagrant machine